ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 **Example output**

 By default, `subscription cos get` command returns two parts.
-The first part includes {{site.data.keyword.cos_short}} subscription-related information such as subscription name, destination, prefix, suffix, or event type.
+The first part includes {{site.data.keyword.cos_short}} subscription-related information such as subscription name, destination, prefix, suffix, and event type.
 The second part includes resource-related event information about the {{site.data.keyword.cos_short}} subscription that can be used for debugging purposes.
-By default, this event information is available for one hour after it occurs.
+By default, event information is available for one hour after it occurs.

 ```
 Getting COS event subscription 'cos-sub'...